JuliaPackageMirrors/NumFormat.jl/README.md

 # NumFormat

 A way to get around the limitation that `@sprintf` has to take a literal string argument.
-It also add functionality such as commas separator (thousands), parenthesis for negatives, stripping trailing zeros.
+It also adds functionalities such as commas separator (thousands), parenthesis for negatives, stripping trailing zeros.

 ## Usage and Implementation

-The idea here is that the package compiles a function once for each unique format string within the `NumFormat.*` name space, so repeated use is faster.
+The idea here is that the package compiles a function only once for each unique format string within the `NumFormat.*` name space, so repeated use is faster.
 Unrelated parts of a session using the same format string would reuse the same function, avoiding redundant compilation.
 To avoid the proliferation of